Otoplasty Turkey

 Performing the surgery at this age can prevent social difficulties and self-confidence problems that the child may encounter in preschool or primary school.
 However, since each child has individual differences, the surgeon and family must make a personal evaluation, taking into account the child’s physical development and psychological readiness.
 In some cases, especially depending on the child’s condition, surgery may be planned at an earlier age, such as 3-4 years old, or at a later age, such as 7-8 years old.

-Is Prominent Ear Surgery Difficult?
+Is Otoplasty Surgery Difficult?

 How Many Minutes Does Prominent Ear Surgery Take?